Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Results

 \subsection{Diagnostic Performance}

 A comparative analysis of diagnostic performance revealed significant variability among models and mental health professionals, as summarized below.

-\textbf{Best-performing models outperform the human diagnostic average.} The overall human average score was 43.57\%, with a categorical score of 3.60 out of 7 (51.43\%) and a dimensional score of 2.50 out of 7 (35.71\%).
+\textbf{Top-performing models achieve a higher diagnostic average than human experts.} The overall human average score was 43.57\%, with a categorical score of 3.60 out of 7 (51.43\%) and a dimensional score of 2.50 out of 7 (35.71\%).
 An exploratory analysis of the participant sub-groups suggested a potential performance gap: psychotherapists scored higher on the categorical task (mean difference: 2.33), while psychiatrists scored slightly higher on the dimensional task (mean difference: 0.33).
+Importantly, inter-rater reliability among human experts was relatively low, reflecting the inherent subjectivity of psychiatric evaluation \cite{diforti2025interrater} restricted to the text modality \cite{fiquer2013talking}.
+For categorical diagnosis, Fleiss' Kappa was 0.11, and Krippendorff's Alpha (nominal) was 0.14, indicating slight agreement; for dimensional severity ratings, Krippendorff's Alpha (ordinal) was 0.22, indicating fair agreement.

 Model performance, evaluated over 21 trials, was relatively dispersed, with several top-performing models exceeding the human average (see \autoref{fig:performance_comparison}).
 For the categorical task, most models (12 of 16) converged on a score of 12/21 (57.1\%), outperforming the human average of 51.4\%.
 Gemini 3 Pro achieved the highest categorical accuracy (15/21; 71.4\%), while Gemini 2.5 Pro performed best on the dimensional score (14/21; 66.7\%).
 Notably, the averaged Gemini Pro model family overall score exceeded the human overall average by 21.91 percentage points (65.48\% vs. 43.57\%).
 Conversely, Gemma 3 27B was the worst-performing model, scoring 9/21 (42.8\%) on the categorical task and 6/21 (28.5\%) on the dimensional task.